New Scotland Yard, storied London police HQ, sold to Abu Dhabi

 The London Mayor's Office said policing enthusiasts and fans of Scotland Yard-related detective stories such as Arthur Conan Doyle's Sherlock Holmes and novels by the likes of Agatha Christie and P.D.
 James would benefit.

-Visitors will be able to see rare crime artefacts and heritage items that tell the story of Scotland Yard, the mayor's office said.
+Visitors will be able to see rare crime artifacts and heritage items that tell the story of Scotland Yard, the mayor's office said.

 "We didn't sell the New Scotland Yard brand," a spokeswoman from the Mayor's office told Reuters.
 "We're taking the brand with us and the essence of what the police force is."